 What does that sound like, Sean?

-It sounds like we have a rule.
+It sounds like me.

 Let it fly, Sean.